-My mother, Daphne, who has appears as a vibrant character in all my books, took part in series 5 of ‘Come Dine With Me’, broadcast three time on Chanel 4 and in Australia this week.
+My mother, Daphne, who appears as a vibrant character in a number of my books, took part in ‘Come Dine With Me’, broadcast on Chanel 4 and in Australia.

-Whilst, we her family, find Mum’s appearance daunting, if not traumatic, she has made quite a splash with viewers.
+Whilst, we her family, find Mum’s appearances daunting, if not traumatic, she has made quite a splash with viewers.
 By the end of the first episode #comedinewithme was trending on Twitter:

 ‘There’s an eighty-year-old lady on Come Dine With Me who has a pet otter and this is who I want to be when I grow up.’